 Located within the area of the Kuang Si Waterfall is this Asiatic Black Bear Rescue which is managed by Free the Bears.
 Sadly, these bears, known as Moon Bears, are prized for their bile which is used in traditional Chinese medicine.

-There are ~25 Moon Bears of various ages throughout the seperate enclosures.
+There are ~25 Moon Bears of various ages throughout the separate enclosures.
 You can watch the older bears lounging around on wooden platforms or the younger ones jumping around and playing with each other.

 There is no entry fee to visit the Tat Kuang Si Bear Rescue Center and donations are not required, but they are appreciated.
 You can also buy a t-shirt to support the bear rescue effort while also taking something home with you to remember the experience.